zowe/zowe-explorer-vscode/docs/README-Extending.md

 ## Kinds of extensions

 The following kinds of extensions can be certified as compliant for Zowe Explorer.
-See the [README-Conformance.md](README-Conformance.md) file for the specific criteria.
+See the [README-Conformance Criteria V2.md](README-Conformance Criteria V2.md) file for the specific criteria.
 This document will deep dive into several of these to give extenders more guidance and examples.

 One extension offering needs to comply with at least one of these kinds, but it can also be in several or all of the kinds listed.
 In addition to fulfilling all the required criteria for at least one kind (1 to 3), the candidate extension also needs to fulfill the required criteria of the (0) General category.